thePhilGuy/Certification/README.md

-# Network Security - Programming Assignment 2
-I have implemented programming assignment 2 using python 2.
-By the way my name is Philippe-Guillaume Losembe and uni is pvl2109
+# SSL Certification
+I have implemented a simple file transfer client/server connection over SSL, with optional encryption using SSL on the client and SHA256 hashing to verify file integrity.

 ## Setup
 In order to make sure all the certificates exist